Sexaul Assault Prevention

-At least one third of all reported rape victims know their attacker.
+At least one third of all reported sexual assault victims know their attacker.
 He or she is a friend, spouse, classmate, casual acquaintance, etc..
 Sexual Assault is a felony crime whether it is committed by a complete stranger or your best friend.
 Nothing you do, say, or wear gives anyone the right to assault you - sexually or otherwise.

 1. Check out your date with friends- If your friends don't like your date or if a poor reputation precedes him or her, chances are that a secluded encounter may end badly.
 Insist on meeting at a crowded spot or with a group of friends.